siberianfox/tinygwiki/Chilipeppr.md

 All open source.
 Have fun.

 ## Getting Started
-The first thing you need to get chilipeppr working with TinyG is a **Serial Port JSON Server** or AKA [SPJS](http://github.com/johnlauer/serial-port-json-server).
+The first thing you need to get ChiliPeppr working with TinyG is a **Serial Port JSON Server** or AKA [SPJS](http://github.com/johnlauer/serial-port-json-server).
 This is just a fancy way of saying you need a program running on your local machine that translates serial communications with TinyG to the websocket format.
-You can also use [SPJS](http://github.com/johnlauer/serial-port-json-server) over the network, however we will cover that in the [Advanced Chilipeppr Usage](https://github.com/synthetos/TinyG/wiki/Chilipeppr---Advanced-Usage) of this document.
-Currently, there are Windows, OSX, Raspberrypi and BBB versions of this agent available for download here.
-Once you have downloaded and ran [SPJS](http://github.com/johnlauer/serial-port-json-server) we are ready to move on.
+You can use [SPJS](http://github.com/johnlauer/serial-port-json-server) over the network or via your localhost.
+Currently, there are Windows, OSX, Linux, Raspberry Pi and BeagleBone Black versions of this server available for download inside ChiliPeppr.
+Once you have downloaded and launched [SPJS](http://github.com/johnlauer/serial-port-json-server) we are ready to move on.

-## Loading chilipeppr
+## Loading ChiliPeppr
 Go ahead and load up http://chilipeppr.com/tinyg in your browser.
-This will bring up the official TinyG workspace for the chilipeppr interface.
+This will bring up the official TinyG workspace for the ChiliPeppr interface.

 ##Sending Files
 Video walkthrough of the ChiliPeppr Hardware Fiddle - TinyG Workspace.
 [![Screenshot](http://chilipeppr.com/img/vidwalkthrough.png)](http://youtu.be/mKLdgpz8gpQ)

+##Issues Tracking
+https://github.com/chilipeppr/tinyg There is a Github project that is available for tracking issues.
+Please open a ticket here if you find a bug.

 ##Forking Chilipeppr
 * Step 1.
 Pick a widget that you want to modify.
 Pick "Fork" from the upper right menu of the widget.
 Save your widget in JSFiddle and note the new URL.